Samrat-Suraj/Python_Mini_Project_1/README.md

- Snake: Snake drinks the Water, but it is killed by the Gun.
+ Snake: Snake drinks the Water, but it is killed by the Gun \n.
  Water: Water extinguishes the Gun, but it gets swallowed by the Snake.
  Gun: Gun kills the Snake, but it gets soaked by Water.